SiDODOL/efficientship/readme.md

 Delta AUC is the difference of prediction from ground truth in term of percentage (smaller better).
 MSE is the average of squared difference of prediction from ground truth (smaller better).

-The prediction from HMM model that uses WE as OP (left) vs VS as OP (right).
+The prediction from HMM model that uses WE as OP (top) vs VS as OP (bottom).

 ![14_predict_we_op.png](img/14_predict_we_op.png)   ![15_predict_vs_op.png](img/15_predict_vs_op.png)